dialectlabs/docs/docs/alerts/alerts-and-monitoring/registering-your-dapp.md

 ## Register your dApp in Dialect Cloud

-Create an `sdk` instance following these instructions from [Broken link](broken-reference "mention").
+Create an `sdk` instance following the configuration instructions in the previous section.
 Then register a new dapp messaging keypair for this keypair using the Dialect SDK snippet below.

 :::tip
 Dialect's database _never_ stores your dapp's private keys, only the public key.